 This is just a demo form which we have created.
 Go to forms > Add New.
-A box will appear asking you to fill out your from title and a small description.
+A box will appear asking you to fill out your form title and a small description.
 Click on create form.

 A form is made up of several fields.
 Since this is just a demo run, we are creating a simple form having the usual name, email, and website options for sending a message.
 You will see four fields towards the right- Standard, Advanced, Post, Pricing.

 Go to the advanced fields, you will see a lot of basic form options.
-Click on name, website options and email.
+Click on name, website options, and email.
 As soon as you click on them, they are automatically added to your form.

 Click on the blue “update form” button on the bottom right of the screen.
 That was quite simple!

 Yes, that’s all you need to do.
 Your form is complete and ready to be inserted into your page post, or widget.

 Now go to pages in the sidebar menu.
 Click on any page where you want to insert the form that we just created.
 We are going to display the demo contact us form in the Login Page that we have created.
 Once you open any page, you will see the ‘Add Form’ icon next to the media uploader.
 We are inserting the form in the login page.
 See screenshot.